ZebMcKayhan/WireguardManager/README.md

 wgm
 ```

 YazFi has a tendency to restart the firewall when it starts after everything else has started.
-In order for wgm to copy with this we issue:
+In order for wgm to cope with this we issue:
 ```sh
 E:Option ==> firewallstart
 ```